 - Large: Greater than 150kg (33 pounds)

 Foreigners are currently not allowed to fly RPAs in India.
-For commercial purpose, they need to lease RPAS to an Indian entity who in-turn will obtain Unique Identification Number (UIN) and UAOP from DGCA.
+For commercial purposes, they need to lease RPAS to an Indian entity who in turn will obtain a Unique Identification Number (UIN) and UAOP from DGCA.

 What are the requirements for the import of RPAs (with or without a camera) in India?

 - Any entity intending to import RPAS in India shall obtain Equipment Type Approval (ETA) from WPC Wing, Department of Telecommunication for operating in a de-licensed frequency band(s).
 Such approval shall be valid for a particular make and model.